 Discover miles of fabulous trails in the most recent additions to the Sonoma County Regional Parks system, Taylor Mountain and North Sonoma Mountain parks.

-The park offers 180-degree views of Santa Rosa, below, as well as of Annadel State Park, the Mayacamas Mountains, and the Santa Rosa Plain, with trails crossing grassy meadows, hills, oak forests, and (in spring) vivid wildflower displays.
-Diverse natural habitats support a wide range of wildlife, including mountain lion, deer, fox, and the federally-protected California red-legged frog.
+This 1,100-acre park offers 180-degree views of the city of Santa Rosa, as well as of Trione-Annadel State Park, the Mayacamas Mountains, and the Santa Rosa Plain.
+The park includes 5.5 miles of trails crossing grassy meadows, hills, oak forests, and (in spring) vivid wildflower displays.
+Diverse natural habitats are home to a wide range of wildlife, including mountain lion, deer, fox, and the federally-protected California red-legged frog.

 Written by Sonoma Insider Suzie Rodriguez